-The scoring system in the DLM alternate assessment works differently than scoring in traditional alternate assessments.
+The scoring system in the Dynamic Learning Maps® (DLM®) alternate assessment is different from that of traditional alternate assessments.
 Students are not given raw scores, percentage-correct scores, or scale scores.
-Instead, the system combines a student's responses on operational testlets, using a complex algorithm to determine which linkage levels the student has likely mastered.
+Instead, the system combines a student's responses on operational testlets in the spring assessment window, using a complex algorithm to determine which linkage levels the student has likely mastered.

 Results for each linkage level are determined by the probability that the student has mastered the skills at that linkage level.
 The information about each linkage level leads to a summary of the student's mastery of skills in each conceptual area for ELA and mathematics or each domain for science and then for each overall subject.
-Summative results are based on all assessed Essential Elements in the blueprint for ELA, mathematics, and science.
+Results are based on all assessed Essential Elements in the blueprint for ELA, mathematics, and science.

-The Educator Portal User Guide contains information about accessing Individual Student Score Reports in the section Access Reports and Data Extracts.
+The EDUCATOR PORTAL USER GUIDE contains information about retrieving Individual Student Score Reports in the section titled Access Reports and Data Extracts.
 Scoring and reporting videos are available to help educators interpret score reports.
-These are located on each state's webpage under the Scoring and Reporting tab.
+These are located on each state's webpage under the Resource Category, Scoring and Reporting.
+One example is a tenminute video titled How to Interpret and Use DLM Score Reports.

 Only certain roles in Educator Portal are allowed access to the reports, which are determined by state policy.
-Test administrators may also contact the assessment coordinator or building test coordinator about reviewing students' Individual Student Score Reports.
+Test administrators should contact the assessment coordinator or building test coordinator about reviewing students' Individual Student Score Reports.